Information structures and their cohomology: Information cohomology via derived functors

-The existence of this projective resolution just depends on the definition of an abstract information structure (Definition \ref{def:info_structure}).
-It appears in the computation of classical and quantum information cohomology: the difference between this cases lies in the coefficients.
+The existence of this projective resolution just depends on the definition of a conditional meet semilattice (Definition \ref{def:info_structure}).
+It appears in the computation of classical and quantum information cohomology (see next section and \cite{Baudot2015}): the difference between these cases lies in the coefficients.